 The process undertaken by management to assess whether there are any impairment triggers in each area of interest involves an element of management judgement.

-This area is a key audit matter due to the element of estimation and management judgment involved.
+This area is a key audit matter due to the significant judgement involved in determining the existence of impairment triggers.

 Our procedures included, amongst others: